Stock University School for Financial Market Traders Everywhere...

 Having already discovered a geometric angles approach to timing market tops and bottoms incorporated into a trading software program; this was used for comparison purposes when I started to incorporate my theories about cycles into its own computer program.
 Today I use both programs to confirm their respective results.
 It is absolutely amazing to see the relationship between market cycles and market geometry.
 They are most definitely related!

-My approach to cycle analysis is unique in comparison to those widely known and advertised.
+My approach to time-cycle analysis is unique in comparison to those widely known and advertised.
 Rather than trying to de-trend historical market patterns into their individual components and then re-combined them for forecasting purposes, my approach is based on locating anchor points in time within the pattern itself and then moving it forward in time (and in-sync with the recent past) for the purpose of stock market forecasting.

 For instance, at some point in time market patterns will REPEAT themselves.
 In its basic form, this is what many ‘technicians’ use to trade the markets.
 For example, you may have heard of the ‘M’ pattern or the ‘heads-and-shoulders’ pattern.
 You’ve no doubt heard of the ‘triangle’, ‘flag’ and others.
 Technicians have long discovered that the market will follow a certain behavior more times than not after these common patterns.